 Katie is one of our youngest volunteers at Croome and very much part of the team.
 She helps out in our Shop and also won our very first ever Lip Sync Challenge this year.

-What’s the best part of Volunteering at Croome?
+W: What’s the best part of volunteering at Croome?

-What do I do when I’m not volunteering?
+W: What do I do when you’re not volunteering?

-What advice would I give anyone thinking about volunteering with the National Trust?
+W: What advice would you give to anyone thinking about volunteering with the National Trust?

 K: I’d say that you’ve got to find an area you enjoy most, because I started in reception and although I liked it in there I’m now in the shop and that’s been even better.
 Don’t be afraid to change your mind as the staff and other volunteers are all very friendly wherever you go.
 I actually told my mum to swap into the shop!!